ianblenke/docker-tor-ssh-ssb-vpn/README.md

-# docker-tor-ssh
+# docker-tor-ssh-ssb

-Run a tor container that publishes a hidden service that lets you ssh to the underlying docker-machine host or VM parent machine.
+Run a tor container that publishes hidden services that lets you ssh and ssb to the underlying docker-machine host or VM parent machine.

 # Usage:

-Using `docker-compose`, merely:

-    docker-compose build tor
-    docker-compose up -d tor
+Run:

+    make

 The first time you run this, a new hidden service identity will be created.
-To show the `.onion` address, restart the service and look at the logs:

-    docker-compose restart tor
-    docker-compose logs --tail=100 -f tor

-For better anonymity, this attemps to use the longer SHA-3/ed25519/curve25519 `.onion` addresses.
+For better anonymity, this project uses the longer SHA-3/ed25519/curve25519 `.onion` addresses.

 # Connecting: